Universal health care bill advances in California Assembly - NewsBreak

 “You may refer to it as premiums, deductibles, co-pays, denial of care,” Kalra said, saying none of those costs would exist under a universal health care system.
 “It’s clear as day they are being fleeced and far too many understandably feel helpless about it.”

-A single payer system has been a staple of California progressive political rhetoric for decades.
+A single-payer system has been a staple of California’s progressive political rhetoric for decades.
 But it’s not been easy to accomplish in a state where most people pay for private health insurance through their jobs.
 In 1994, voters overwhelmingly rejected a ballot initiative that would have created a universal health care system.
 Another attempt passed the state Senate in 2017, but it never got a vote in the state Assembly.

 Comments / 0